General Surgery Residency Program

 - Wide variety of comprehensive training in general surgery and surgical subspecialties including bariatric, breast, colorectal, pediatric, plastic, thoracic, vascular, surgical oncology, trauma surgery and surgical critical care.

-- No competing fellowships which allows the resident to have full access to all surgical procedures.
+- No competing fellowships so the resident has full access to all surgical procedures.

-- Outside rotations at the Connecticut Burn Center in Bridgeport, the Connecticut Children’s Medical Center in Hartford, transplant surgery at Columbia Presbyterian, and trauma surgery at University of Maryland Institute of Shock Trauma in Baltimore.
-There is also the opportunity for an elective rotation in any surgical subspecialty.
+- Surgical rotations at the Connecticut Burn Center in Bridgeport, the Connecticut Children’s Medical Center in Hartford, Transplant Surgery at Columbia University Vagelos College of Physicians & Surgeons, and Trauma at University of Maryland Institute of Shock Trauma in Baltimore.
+Elective rotations in any surgical subspecialty during senior years are available.

-- Education and practice with high standards of surgical patient management in the preoperative, postoperative, emergency and critical care environments.
+- Education and development of professional practice with high standards of surgical patient management in the preoperative, postoperative, emergency and critical care environments.

 - Direct access to the faculty with the ability to develop strong mentoring relationships.